dextr001/deep-CNN-keras/README.md

   <li> <code>--test</code> Runs a test on a model with existing weights instead of training.
 This option requires the <code>-load-weights</code> to be set.
 You may also want to explicity load the model (<code>-load-model</code>) that you used for training. </li>
   <li> <code>-confusion-matrix _file_</code> Saves a confusion matrix of the test results to the given file (test mode only). </li>
   <li> <code>-report-misclassified _file_</code> Saves a list of misclassified images to the given file (test mode only).
 Each line of this file will contain the path of a misclassified image, followed by its correct (ground truth) class, and then the class that was incorrectly predicted by the model. </li>
+  <li> <code>-report-scores _file_</code> For each test image, writes the path of the image file followed by the prediction probabilities for each possible class to the file, one image per line (test mode only).
+The format is <i>/path/to/image prob0 prob1 ...</i>. </li>
 </ul>